Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/components.md

 ## Base classes

-Boosted's components are largely built with a base-modifier nomenclature.
+OUDS Web's components are largely built with a base-modifier nomenclature.
 We group as many shared properties as possible into a base class, like `.btn`, and then group individual styles for each variant into modifier classes, like `.btn-primary` or `.btn-success`.

 To build our modifier classes, we use Sass's `@each` loops to iterate over a Sass map.
 This is especially helpful for generating variants of a component by our `$theme-colors` and creating responsive variants for each breakpoint.
 As you customize these Sass maps and recompile, you'll automatically see your changes reflected in these loops.

-Check out [our Sass maps and loops docs]({{< docsref "/customize/sass#maps-and-loops" >}}) for how to customize these loops and extend Boosted's base-modifier approach to your own code.
+Check out [our Sass maps and loops docs]({{< docsref "/customize/sass#maps-and-loops" >}}) for how to customize these loops and extend OUDS Web's base-modifier approach to your own code.

 ## Modifiers

-Many of Boosted's components are built with a base-modifier class approach.
+Many of OUDS Web's components are built with a base-modifier class approach.
 This means the bulk of the styling is contained to a base class (e.g., `.btn`) while style variations are confined to modifier classes (e.g., `.btn-danger`).
 These modifier classes are built from the `$theme-colors` map to make customizing the number and name of our modifier classes.

 Here are two examples of how we loop over the `$theme-colors` map to generate modifiers to the `.alert` and `.list-group` components.